-The Internet can be a dangerous playground for children.
-While positive opportunities abound, there are plenty of safety hazards, too.
+The internet can be a dangerous playground for children.
+While opportunities for education, friendship and fun abound, there are plenty of safety hazards, too

-Although you might feel uncomfortable talking to younger children about internet safety, it's important to do this at an early age.
+Although you might feel uncomfortable talking to younger children about internet safety and cyber threats, it's important to do this at an early age.
 After all, even if your children aren't allowed to use the internet at home, they may be able to access it at school or at a friend's house.

 If your child comes to you about something inappropriate they've seen or experienced online, don't act alarmed.
 Instead, be reassuring.
 Listen attentively, tell them it's not their fault, answer their questions and help them report any unsuitable behavior or content to the website/app or authorities.
-Encourage them to ask you for advice if they're ever unsure if something crosses the line.
+Encourage them to ask you for advice if they're ever unsure if something crosses the line regarding internet safety.

 Lastly, make using the internet with your young children a fun, family activity that allows you to subtly reinforce your message about what's appropriate online.
 Place your computers in open areas of your house for easier monitoring.

 Children often love to share with others.
 Sometimes this includes revealing seemingly innocent details about themselves and their lives.